indoctrinatedrecluse/spectrographic-derivation/README.md

 or if you are using the stand-alone script:

 `python spectrographic.py --image ./source.png --min_freq 10000 --max_freq 20000 --duration 10 --save sound.wav --play`

+After the sound file is made (stored as sound.wav on root by default), run

+`python player.py`

+to generate the spectrogram and save it as an image file.
+TODO: Modify the file to take in parameters.